adobe-platform/porter/docs/detailed_design/deployment-hooks.md

 Plugins are porter hooks that live in a separate repo.

-All plugins defined in the config are run after any single hooks that live in a repo.
-For example if we also define a `.porter/hooks/ec2-bootstrap` and use the config above, porter-contrib-datadog will run after `.porter/hooks/ec2-bootstrap`.
-Services shouldn't rely on this ordering, however.

 Plugins can run as part of more than one hook.
 By default porter looks for a `dockerfile` value in the hook config.
 If this isn't found it defaults to `Dockerfile`.
 Here is an example config for a made up plugin called